live-codes/livecodes/docs/docs/features/ai.md

 # AI Code Assistant 🪄

-LiveCodes supports AI-powered code completion, totally for **free**, using [Codeium](https://codeium.com/), the ultrafast Copilot alternative.
+LiveCodes supports AI-powered code completion, totally for **free** and no account required, using [Codeium](https://codeium.com/), the ultrafast Copilot alternative.

 The large generative machine learning model is capable of understanding the context of your code and comments in order to generate suggestions on what you might want to type next.